mviereck/x11docker/README.md

   - `--dbus-system`, `--systemd`, `--sysvinit`, `--openrc` and `--runit` allow some container capabilities that x11docker would drop otherwise. `--systemd` also shares access to `/sys/fs/cgroup`.
   - `--hostipc` sets docker run option `--ipc=host`.
 (Allows MIT-SHM / shared memory.
 Disables IPC namespacing.)
   - `--hostnet` sets docker run option `--net=host`.
 (Shares host network stack.
 Disables network namespacing.
 Container can spy on network traffic.)

+# Troubleshooting
+For troubleshooting, run `x11docker` or `x11docker-gui` in a terminal.
+ - x11docker shows warnings if something is insecure, missing or going wrong.
+ - Use option `--verbose` to see logfile output, too.
+   - Option `--debug` can provide additional informations.
+   - Use options `--stdout --stderr --silent` to get application output only.
+   - You can find the latest dispatched logfile at `~/.cache/x11docker/x11docker.log`.
+ - Make sure your x11docker version is up to date with `x11docker --update` (latest release) or `x11docker --update-master` (latest beta).
+ - Some applications need more privileges or capabilities than x11docker provides as default.
+   - Reduce container isolation with options `--hostipc --hostnet --cap-default --sys-admin` and try again.
+If the application runs, reduce this insecure options to encircle the issue.
+   - You can run container application as root with `--user=root`.
+ - Get help in the [issue tracker](https://github.com/mviereck/x11docker/issues).
+   - Most times it makes sense to store the `--verbose`output (or `x11docker.log`) at [pastebin](https://pastebin.com/).

 # Choice of X servers and Wayland compositors
 If no X server option is specified, x11docker automatically chooses one depending on installed dependencies and on given or missing options `--desktop`, `--gpu` and `--wayland`.
  - For single applications, x11docker prefers `--xpra`.
 Alternativly, it tries `--nxagent`.